CamillaBorre/CMM_Dashboard/README.md

 If you have not used this script before change the statement "First_time = True" Change it back to "False" after you run it once to not install the packages everytime

-Check that the grid parameters are set correctly

 Run the whole script by clicking "Kernel" and "Restart & Run all" The script should now launch a "Heatmaps" and a "Capabilities" plot and produce an excel file with all results The files can be found in the "Data" folder